kangjin97/valentines/README.md

 # Will you be my valentines

-This is an interactive webpage for geeks t ask their grilfriends out on valentines.
+This is an interactive webpage for geeks to ask their grilfriends out on valentines.

 ## Features